uid93122/Speakeasy/README.md

 ## Limitations

-- Canary is limited to 40s of audio only (because we don't use the batching script provided by Nvidia for now, maybe later, but this may be out of scope)
+- Canary is limited to 40s of audio only (because we don't use the batching script provided by Nvidia for now, maybe later, but this may be out of scope).
-- Canary is really good at transcribing, but not so much at translating.
 - Almost all text fields are supported.
 But there can be some rare exception such as the cinnamon start menu search bar.

 ## Tricks